networkx/networkx/CONTRIBUTING.rst

 * All changes are reviewed.
 Ask on the
   `mailing list <http://groups.google.com/group/networkx-discuss>`_ if you get no response to your pull request.
+* Default dependencies are listed in ``requirements/default.txt`` and extra (i.e., optional) dependencies are listed in ``requirements/extra.txt``.
+  We don't often add new default and extra dependencies.
+If you are considering adding code that has a dependency, you should first consider adding a gallery example.
+Typically, new proposed dependencies would first be added as extra dependencies.
+Extra dependencies should be easy to install on all platforms and widely-used.
+New default dependencies should be easy to install on all platforms, widely-used in the community, and have demonstrated potential for wide-spread use in NetworkX.
 * Use the following import conventions::

    import numpy as np
    import scipy as sp
    import matplotlib as mpl
-   import matplotlib.pyplot as plt import networkx as nx
+   import matplotlib.pyplot as plt import pandas as pd import networkx as nx

 * Use the decorator ``not_implemented_for`` in ``networkx/utils/decorators.py``